Runnable/validate-dockerfile/README.md

 Line numbers will be returned on `Missing FROM`, `Bad parameters` and `Invalid instruction` errors.
 Line numbers are zero-based.

+##CLI

+Install validate-dockerfile globally (`npm install -g validate-dockerfile`) to gain access to `docklint`, the CLI wrapper for validate-dockerfile.

+`docklint` takes one parameter, the path to a Dockerfile.
+If no path is given, it looks for a Dockerfile in the current directory.
+It will exit with a code of `0` if the Dockerfile is legit, `1` otherwise.

 ##TODO

 Non-mission-critical stuff that'd be nice to have: